Nicolas-Turck/exercice-semaine1/README.md

 exercise 3: "communicate with the computeur"

-exercice 4: "name and first-name"
+exercise 4: "name and first-name"

-exercice 5: "from characters to numbers"
+exercise 5: "from characters to numbers"

-exercice 6: "lowercase and uppercase"
+exercise 6: "lowercase and uppercase"

 part 2:

-exercices : "False or True"
+exercise : "False or True"

-exercices 2: "calculate my age"
+exercise 2: "calculate my age"

+exercise 3: "problem of shoes"